orientechnologies/orientdb-docs/src/java/Partitioned-Graphs.md

 ## Create Users

-With the database online and the vertex and edge classes altered to restricted, create two test users, (`luca` and `steve`), to use in exploring how sandboxing works on a Partioned Graph Database.
+With the database online and the vertex and edge classes altered to restricted, create two test users, (`luca` and `steve`), to use in exploring how sandboxing works on a Partitioned Graph Database.

 These users represent users who blog on the application you're building.
 Their level of permissions and authorization relates to the `writer` role.
 First, ensure that the `writer` role exists on your database: